HOW CAN WE SAVE THE EVERGLADES?

 THE NEGRON PLAN

-Florida’s Senate President-elect Joe Negron announced on August 9, 2016, that he’d seek state lawmakers’ approval for a $2.4 billion plan to store water south of Lake Okeechobee.
+Florida’s then Senate President-elect Joe Negron announced on August 9, 2016, that he’d seek state lawmakers’ approval for a $2.4 billion plan to store water south of Lake Okeechobee.

 The plan would require the acquisition of about 60,000 acres of land in an area mostly occupied by sugar growers and farmers.
 Conveyance and storage of massive amounts of water would be included, as well as the treatment of the polluted water before it is released, when needed, back into the Everglades.